beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Release date: 5th April, 2013

-Beaker 0.12 lays the foundation for the Beaker 1.0 series by making it easier for users to switch between production and development Beaker instances.
+Beaker 0.12 laid the foundation for the Beaker 1.0 series by making it easier for users to switch between production and development Beaker instances.
 It has three key elements:

-* A new script is added to the Beaker server tools, which allows a system administrator to update the task library from the task library of another Beaker instance
+* A new script was added to the Beaker server tools, which allows a system administrator to update the task library from the task library of another Beaker instance
-* The Beaker client gains a new ``--hub`` parameter which makes it easy to run a command against a Beaker instance other than the one in the system or user configuration file.
+* The Beaker client gained a new ``--hub`` parameter which makes it easy to run a command against a Beaker instance other than the one in the system or user configuration file.
-* The Beaker client configuration architecture is adjusted to make it easy to provide a system wide site specific configuration file, rather than requiring each user to define their own configuration
+* The Beaker client configuration architecture was adjusted to make it easy to provide a system wide site specific configuration file, rather than requiring each user to define their own configuration